-The flavor for this barbecue grilled fish recipe is in the marinade which has everything that a good fish marinade should have - sweetness, saltiness and a hint of citus fruit.
+The flavour for this barbecue grilled fish recipe is in the marinade which has everything that a good fish marinade should have - sweetness, saltiness and a hint of citrus fruit.

-I'm using it on white fish filets which are very easy to cook making this the perfect recipe for novice and expert fish grillers alike.
+I'm using it on white fish fillets which are very easy to cook making this the perfect recipe for novice and expert fish grillers alike.

-You can use any white fish for this recipe, whether it be cod, halibut, tilapia or even sole.
+You can use any white fish for this barbecue grilled fish recipe, whether it be cod, halibut, tilapia or even sole.
 Just remember with sole that it does have some pretty big and unpleasant fins so ask your fishmonger to trim the fish before you start.